nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
+PayMeBack is a CLI-based expense tracker for a group of friends travelling overseas together.

+In such a group, it is easier for an individual to pay for expenses on behalf of the group rather than each individual paying for their share for every activity.
+At the end of the day, it is quite troublesome to manually calculate how much money each individual owes to another.
+PayMeBack is designed to make this process easy and fuss-free.

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java 11 installed.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+1. Down the latest version of `PayMeBack.jar` from [here](https://github.com/AY2122S1-CS2113T-T12-2/tp/releases).

 ## Features

+### Create Expense

+``expense [amount] [category] [people] /[description]``

+Creates a new expense entry for the current trip.
+User needs to open a trip to use this command.
+All arguments are compulsory.

+``[cat]``

+Adds a category tag to the expense.
+Multiple tags are allowed,separated by commas.

+`[people]`
+Denotes the people involved in sharing the expense.
+Multiple people involved are separated by commas.
+This argument assumes that the expense is being split equally among the people involved.

+`[description]`
+Specifies the description of the expense.

 ###View Summary of expenses